mkb79/Audible/docs/source/auth/authorization.rst

    auth = audible.Authenticator.from_login_external(locale=COUNTRY_CODE)

-By default, this code print out the login url for the selected country code.
-Now you have to copy and paste this code into a web browser (or a custom program) and authorize yourself.
+By default, this code prints out the login url for the selected country code.
+Paste this url into a web browser or use it programatically to authorize yourself.
 You have to enter your credentials two times (because of missing init cookies).
-On first time, the password can be a random one.
+First time, the password can be a random one.
-On second time, you have to solve a captcha before you can submit the login form with your correct password.
+Decond time, you have to solve a captcha before you can submit the login form and you must use your correct password.
-After authorize successfully you will end in an error page (not found).
+After loggin in, you will end in an error page (not found).
 This is correct.
-Please copy the url from the address bar from your browser and paste the url to the input field of the python code.
-This url looks like "https://www.amazon.{domain}/ap/maplanding?...&openid.oa2.authorization_code=..."
+Copy the url from the address bar from your browser and paste the url into the input field of the python code.
+It will look something like "https://www.amazon.{domain}/ap/maplanding?...&openid.oa2.authorization_code=..."

 .. note::
-   If you have `playwright <https://pypi.org/project/playwright/>`_ installed and use the default ``login_url_callback``, a new browser is opened, where you can authorize to your account,
+   If you have `playwright <https://pypi.org/project/playwright/>`_ installed and use the default ``login_url_callback``, a new browser is opened, where you can authorize to your account.

 .. note::